davmaish/data-structures-and-algorithms-Js/research/applications.md

 Data analytics tools

-WHY IT IT IS USED.
+WHY IT IS USED.

 Arrays allow fast access using index numbers (O(1) time complexity), making them efficient for storing and retrieving structured data.

 2️.
-Stack (LIFO)
+STACK (LIFO)

-Where It Is Applied
+WHERE IT IS APPLIED.

 Function calls (Call Stack)